andrea-vilchez/andrea-vilchez.github.io/_pages/about.md

 ## Working Papers

-1. **The Financial Channel of Exchange Rate and U.S. Monetary Shock Transmission**
+- **The Financial Channel of Exchange Rate and U.S. Monetary Shock Transmission**
    Job market paper.

 ## Publications
+-  "Does financial sector development affect the growth gains from trade openness" with N.R.
+Ramírez-Rondán and Marco E. Terrones.
+Review of World Economics, 156, 475–515 (2020).